We are a thriving community of children, parents and teachers working individually and together to:

 - Skin viral and bacterial infections

-- Badly running nose or bad cough
+- Badly running nose (requiring constant nose wiping or green in colour) or bad cough

 It is also important to keep your child’s nails short.